SParb/cork-cat-cafe/README.md

   I want to be able to see the prices, menu options and opening times on the homepage of the website.

-- **Design:** Create wireframes and mockups for the site’s layout, focusing on accessibility and visual appeal. (wireframes presented below)
+- **Design:** Create wireframes and mockups for the site’s layout using Balsamiq, focusing on accessibility and visual appeal. (wireframes presented below)

+  **Screenshots of the wireframes that show the website from a mobile and desktop view**

+  Homepage
   ![Wireframe 1](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe1.png)

+  Contact page
   ![Wireframe 2](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe2.png)

+  Gallery page
   ![Wireframe 3](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe3.png)

+  Form success page
   ![Wireframe 4](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe4.png)

+  Booking page
   ![Wireframe 5](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe5.png)

 - **Development:**
   Build the website using HTML, CSS, and JavaScript.
 Using also the bootstrap framework, icons from fontawesome.com andfonts from googlefonts.com.
+Also use Balsamiq for the wireframes.

 - **Content Creation:**
   Collect information and photos of the cats alongside images of the interior of the café.